nevinm/Learning/README.md

 processArray([1, 2, 3, 4, 5, 6, 7]);
 ```
 ```
+o/P:
+Started with item 1
-o/P: 1
+1
+Started with item 2
 2
+Started with item 3
 3
+Started with item 4
 4
+Started with item 5
 5
+Started with item 6
 6
+Started with item 7
 7
  Done!
 ```

-Wait for everything to finish:
+## Waits for everything to finish:
 ```
 async function processArray(array) {
   // map array to promises